zjunlp/EasyInstruct/README.md

 ### Shell Script

-#### Step1: Write a configuration file in yaml format
+#### Step1: Prepare a configuration file

-Users can easily configure the parameters of EasyInstruct in a yaml file or just quickly use the default parameters in the configuration file we provide.
-Following is an example of the configuration file for Self-Instruct.
+Users can easily configure the parameters of EasyInstruct in a YAML-style file or just quickly use the default parameters in the configuration files we provide.
+Following is an example of the configuration file for Self-Instruct:

 ```yaml
 generator: